-Lancashire Forum and its member providers and colleges are dedicated to enabling employers to make the most of recruiting and training apprentices in a number of ways.
+Lancashire Forum and its members, providers and colleges are dedicated to enabling employers to make the most of recruiting and training apprentices in a number of ways.

 Whether employers are looking to recruit new staff or upskill their existing workforce, help is readily available.
 By using Lancashire training providers and colleges, employers will receive sector updates, shared practice and development news.

 The role of Lancashire Forum members in supporting employers